HarryKayNeezy/simple_node/README.md

 ## Overview

-This is a very simple, bare-bones NodeJS project created for you to use with Docker.
+This is a very simple, bare-bones NodeJS project created use with Docker.
+For:
+Docker Image builds and Container tuts.
+CI/CD exercise for Travis CI tuts.

 ## Local Setup